Speech and Language Processing (3rd Edition Draft)

 Best For

-- ✓Engineers who want the theory beneath the models they build with
+- ✓Engineers who want the theory underneath the libraries they already use

 Prerequisites